-Note ban, GST broke Surat’s legs: Rahul Gandhi on first anniversary of demonetisation
+Demonetisation and GST broke Surat’s legs, says Rahul Gandhi on first anniversary of note ban

-The Congress leader said that the government destroyed Surat’s strength with the the ‘twin blows’ to the economy.
+The Congress leader said the government had destroyed the city’s strength with the ‘twin blows’ to the economy.

-Congress Vice President Rahul Gandhi on Wednesday said that demonetisation and the Goods and Services Tax have “broken the legs of Surat” as the Opposition observed a “Black Day” to mark the first anniversary of note ban, PTI reported.
+Congress Vice President Rahul Gandhi on Wednesday said demonetisation and the Goods and Services Tax had “broken the legs of Surat”, as the Opposition observed a “Black Day” to mark the first anniversary of the note ban, PTI reported.

-After speaking to industry representatives and workers in poll-bound Surat, Gandhi told reporters, “There was an attack on India’s economy one year back.”
-On November 8, 2016, Prime Minister Narendra Modi had announced that Rs 500 and Rs 1,000 notes were no longer valid, and the government would introduce new Rs 500 and Rs 2,000 notes.
-People were asked to swap old notes for new ones.
+After speaking to industry representatives and workers in Surat in poll-bound Gujarat, Gandhi told reporters, “There was an attack on India’s economy one year back.”

+On November 8, 2016, Prime Minister Narendra Modi had announced that Rs 500 and Rs 1,000 notes were no longer legal tender, and the government would introduce new Rs 500 and Rs 2,000 notes.
+People were asked to swap old notes for the new ones.

-“I interacted with the people here and they told me that demonetisation and then GST have broken Surat’s legs,” Gandhi added.
-“The industry has been finished by the twin blows not only here, but in the entire country.”
+“I interacted with the people here, and they told me that demonetisation and then GST broke Surat’s legs,” Gandhi said.
+“Industries were finished by the twin blows not only here, but in the entire country.”

 Surat has been competing with China for jobs, but the government has destroyed their strength with these “twin blows” to the Indian economy, the Congress leader said.